Overview

 Coronary Arteries

 The term dominance is used to refer to the origin of the posterior descending artery (PDA).
-When the PDA is formed from the terminal branch of the RCA (>85% of patients), it is termed a right-dominant heart.
+When the PDA is formed from the terminal branch of the RCA (>85% of the patients), it is termed a right-dominant heart.
 A left-dominant heart receives its PDA blood supply from a left coronary branch, usually the LCX.
 This is often referred to as a left posterolateral (LPL) branch.

 Left main coronary artery